Alzheimer’s & prevention

 - Adding 2 teaspoons of coconut oil a day is beneficial due to the medium-chain fatty acid’s which are needed for the health of brain cells.
 This is also essential if your loved one has onset Alzheimer’s.

 - Toxaprevent is a safe product that will remove aluminium and other heavy metals from the body.
 If you suspect high metal exposure, it is best to have a heavy metal laboratory test, so you can compare your levels before and after a few months of taking Toxaprevent.
 Toxaprevent moves through the digestive track, binding to toxins before carrying them out of the body.
 It is completely safe and takes the pressure off the liver by removing toxins, including food additives such as DA.
 If anyone in your family has suffered with Senile dementia, I highly recommend you take this product on a regular basis.
-You can get it here https://naturaldispensary.co.uk/products/Toxaprevent_Pure_Capsules_180_s-15568-0.html Ensure you register, then put in the code JCH010 at the end for your 10% off.
+You can find it here www.naturaldispensary.co.uk using CH010 for your 10% off.

 Please ensure that you check with a registered nutritional therapist or drop me an email if you are on any other medication before taking this product.